The voices and perspectives of women are integral to telling the stories of our country, its culture and communities.

 In 2016, the award was supported by Gaylene Preston.
 The level of applicants was so high, we increased the level of support to award three women directors, Gillian Ashurst, Alyx Duncan and Armagan Ballantyne.

-The third scholarship, in memory of pioneering wahine Māori filmmaker, Ramai Hayward, will support a wahine Māori director and the recipient(s) will be announced toward the middle of 2017.
+The third scholarship, in memory of pioneering wahine Māori filmmaker, Ramai Hayward, is to support a wahine Māori director and was awarded to Briar Grace Smith and Rachel House in 2017.

-Over the last year we have supported several initiatives for women suggested by industry guilds
+Over the last two years we have supported several initiatives for women suggested by industry guilds

 - Supporting DEGNZ’s female talent incubator which has supported ten women directors as they work toward making their first feature film.